A Comparison of the Best Broadcast TV Recorders (DVRs) in 2023

 AirTV 2 DVR

-The AirTV DVRs from Sling (which is owned by DISH) are my top choice because they have great tuners, are completely wireless, and have no channel guide subscription fees.
+The AirTV DVRs from Sling (which is owned by DISH) have good tuners, are completely wireless, and have no channel guide subscription fees.

 The AirTV 2 has two tuners to allow viewing or recording of two broadcast TV show at a time.
 It requires an external USB hard drive for recording.
 Note that it only uses the first 2TB of drive space, so don’t buy a bigger drive for it.